NetNinjaEngineer/Sociam/README.md

 * Add extra security with Two-Factor Authentication (2FA): enable it, confirm, verify, or disable it as needed.
 * Go even further with Multi-Factor Authentication (MFA): enable it, verify, and log in safely.
 * Register and authenticate users smoothly to kick off their Sociam journey.
+* **API Key Authentication**: Access to the API is secured with an API key, ensuring only authorized users can make requests.

 ### User Management